 Implementation of main structure for passing styles

 As mentioned earlier, a list data structure was used to implement the passing style container (PSC).
 The PSC holds the collection of passing styles which are constructed as shown in [Figure 3.2].
-The implementation of the PSC for parameter passing styles designed in [section 2.5], [Figure 2.4] is implemented in [Figure 3.4].
+The implementation of the PSC for parameter passing styles Figure 2.4 is implemented in Figure 3.4.